 What if I need to be absent during my placement?
 In the case of requiring time off for a medical appointment or illness, students should request and negotiate this with their employer in the same way as requesting time off or informing the school of absences etc. Students should also inform employers of the need to not work late on Friday afternoons and Saturdays to account for Shabbat.

 How can I be informed about Health and Safety?
 You can ask your employer what specific health and safety problems might exist at your work place.
 Students are advised not to work in placements such as building sites where employment may be hazardous.
 Students can consult the Health and Safety on Placement Booklets available on the school Work Experience Website.

 What is the calendar for the Work Experience Placement?
 The main date line for Work Experience this academic year is:

-- Deadline for submission of Own Find Forms – 30th April 2019
+1. Deadline for submission of Own Find Forms – end of June 2023

-- Work experience briefing assemblies – first week in July
+2. Work experience briefing assemblies – last week in June

 3. Yearr 10 Work Experience placements – 7th July